• Federal Court

 1. You may wish to make an offer to the trustee to purchase the share in the home held by the bankrupt before he/she became bankrupt, however bear in mind that the trustee does not have to accept your offer;

-2. If you have made unequal contributions to the mortgage or the purchase price of the home, you should seek legal advice regarding how to protect yourself and recover your portion from the sale proceeds; and
+2. If you have contributed more to the mortgage or the purchase price of the home than the bankrupt co-owner, you should seek legal advice regarding how to protect yourself and recover your portion from the sale proceeds; and

 Do you need legal help?